ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## 4. Image alt Tags

 Alt-tags are nothing but text shown in case if the image does not load.
 This tag is read by bots.
-So make use of this opportunity and include alt-tags with keywords in all of your images.
+So make use of this opportunity and include alt-tags with keywords in all of your images(even the logo).

 {% highlight html %}
 <img alt="jekyll seo" title="Jekyll SEO" src="/images/jekyll-seo.jpg">
 {% endhighlight %}

 Also, be sure to use a related alt tag.
-This helps search engines to know what's in the image since they are not smart enough to make sense out of an image.
+This helps search engines to know what's in the image since they are not smart enough to make sense out of an image(yet).

 ## 5. Connecting with Social Media